On the Edge (1986 film): Production

 The movie revolved around a fictional race called the ‘Cielo-Sea’, based on the real Dipsea Race, which is the oldest trail race in America.
 Dern apparently ran the Dipsea in 1974.

-Filming took place in the CA towns of Richmond and Sausalito.
+Filming took place in the California towns of Sausalito and Richmond, and on trail areas of Mount Tamalpais where the actual Dipsea Race is held.
 Nilsson and cinematographer Czapsky used Steadicam operators riding on motorcycles, dollies, and pickup trucks to film runners.
 Some shots from the runners’ POV were captured by second unit director-camera operator Stephen Lighthill running with a camera either under his arm or dangling by his knee.

 Described as an 'unabashed running junkie', lead Bruce Dern was an early participant of long distance running events, and used to run between 2,500 and 4,000 miles a year from the ages of 28 to 70.